By Dr. Paul Jerard, E-RYT 500, YACEP

 Affirmation and Mantra

 A positive affirmation will reduce anxiety.
-A mantra is a sacred syllable or word.
-It is also known in some spiritual traditions as a mantram.
+Traditional Yoga mantras are sacred syllables or Sanskrit words.
+It is also known in some spiritual traditions as a “mantram.”
 A mantra is different from a positive affirmation.
 The very syllables of a mantra vibrate with the essential energy of divinity.
 A good example of a very well known mantra is the word, “Om.”
 According to quantum physicists, “Om” actually vibrates with the same frequency as the zero point field, which is the energetic underpinning of creation.
 If one has had the experience of receiving an enlivened mantra from an enlightened master, the mantra will be imbued with the divine grace or shakti of both the guru, from whom you receive it, and the blessings of his or her spiritual lineage.

 Mantra, Affirmation, and Religion